mbaske/ml-agents-hyperparams/README.md

       step: 100000
       min: 50</b>
 </pre>
-Stop conditions require TensorBoard to be running at `http://localhost:6006/` The python script queries TensorBoard's HTTP API once a minute and checks if any of the active runs' scalar values satisfy the stop conditions.
+Stop conditions require TensorBoard to be running at `http://localhost:6006/` The python script queries TensorBoard's HTTP API once a minute and checks if the active runs' latest scalar values satisfy the stop conditions.
 * `tag` TensorBoard tag, for instance `Environment/Cumulative Reward`
 * `step` When to start checking values, defaults to 0
 * `min` The condition will evaluate true if the latest value is below min, defaults to -999999999